The (surprising) nuggets of the editorial staff #47 – Jordan

 man in corduroy work jacket

-The beauty of this set is that it can (and should!) be mismatched.
+The interest of this set is that it can (and must!) be mismatched.

 It's much easier to wear one and the other separately than the other way around.
-Obviously, if I had these pieces, I would risk it!
-Oh yeah !
-But above all, this is how I recommend wearing it: the jacket alone with navy chinos and a white t-shirt.
+Of course, if I had these pieces, I would risk it!
+Oh yes!
+But this is especially how I recommend wearing it: the jacket alone with navy chinos and a white t-shirt.

-The jacket itself is strong enough, gives enough personality to do without the pants.
+The jacket itself is strong enough, gives enough personality to do without pants.

 And let's talk about pants.